 If you would like to share accommodations with another meeting attendee to diffuse costs, please contact the SIVB office with your name, contact information, and housing needs (including your gender and days you need to share).
 When we find an appropriate applicant, we will connect you together.
 Once introduced, it is up to the two of you to make your own hotel reservations together, directly with the hotel.
 NOTE: You, the respondent, and not the SIVB, will assume all responsibility for any arrangements made afterwards.
 SIVB is not liable for any rooming costs incurred with shared rooms in this program.

-To register in advance with the early bird registration rates, visit our online registration page or print out the hard copy registration form and mail it with the appropriate fees to: Society for In Vitro Biology, 514 Daniels St., Suite 411, Raleigh, NC 27605, USA.
+To register in advance, visit our online registration page or print out the hard copy registration form and mail it with the appropriate fees to: Society for In Vitro Biology, 514 Daniels St., Suite 411, Raleigh, NC 27605, USA.
 You can also email it to email@example.com or fax it to (910) 755-5432.

 Student Registration FREE